Scrap-H/CropTech/README.md

+This Is a final Year Project , Do not Distrubute or use without permission.

 This project has been created with **PHP 8.3.6** so ensure that you have installed the necessary php folders to be able to run localhost.